Constituencies of Mauritius: Constituency No. 7

 Piton and Riviere du Rempart is the seventh constituency and the last one of the three northern electoral boundaries of the Country.
 The constituency with an overall of Hindu majority has two important pillars which are, the commercial town, Riviere du Rempart and Piton.
-With 43,079 registered electors, this is a very historic constituency for being a bastion of the MSM since its formation.
+With 46,516 registered electors, this is a very historic constituency for being a bastion of the MSM since its formation.

 The MSM founder Sir Anerood Jugnauth was a member of parliament for this constituency for nearly 50 years since his first election in 1963.
 Piton and Riviere du Rempart has been a bastion of the MSM since 1983.

 Constituency No. 8

-Quartier Militaire and Moka is an inland constituency with a registered number of 41,342 electors.
+Quartier Militaire and Moka is an inland constituency with a registered number of 49,313 electors.
 With an absolute Hindu majority, this electoral boundary has important towns including Quartier Militaire, St Pierre and Moka with small adjacent villages including Camp Thorel, Solitude and Camp de Masque.

 This constituency has had a member of the Jugnauth family as Member of Parliament since 1987.
-Ashock Jugnauth has been elected first member serving in 1987, 1991, 2000 and 2005.
-Pravind Jugnauth has been elected in 2009, 2010, 2014 and 2019.
+Ashock Jugnauth has been elected first member serving in 1987, 1991, 2000, and 2005.
+Pravind Jugnauth has been elected in 2009, 2010, 2014, and 2019.

 Constituency No. 9

 Flacq and Bon Accueil is the ninth constituency of the country.
-It is a coastal electoral boundary and is made up of the main town Flacq with some adjacent towns including Bon Accueil, Belle Mare and Lallmatie.
-It has registered number of 50,883 electors.
+It is a coastal electoral boundary and is made up of the main town Flacq with some adjacent towns including Bon Accueil, Belle Mare, and Lallmatie.
+It has registered number of 60,301 electors.

-A constituency mainly of BLD.
 It was a bastion of politician Anil Bachoo who has been member of parliament serving since 1991.
 He has been elected in 2000, 2005 and lastly 2010.
 Other notable politicians previously elected in this constituency include Sangeet Fowdar and Satya Faugoo.

 Constituency No. 10

-Montagne Blanche and Grand River South East is the 10th constituency of the country and is a coastal electoral boundary.
-Composed mostly of Hindus, it has a registered number of 47,296 electors.
+Montagne Blanche, Medine Camp de Masque, and Grand River South East is the 10th constituency of the country and is a coastal electoral boundary.
+Composed mostly of Hindus, it has a registered number of 56,663 electors.

 For many years it was typically a Labour Party bastion.
 Former leader of the Labour Party, Sir Satcam Boolell was member of parliament serving more than 30 years in this constituency.
 It comprises Montagne Blanche, GRSE, Bel Air, Beau Champ and Trou d'Eau Douce.

 Constituency No. 11

-Vieux Grand Port and Rose Belle is the eleventh constituency and is a coastal constituency.
+Vieux Grand Port and Rose Belle is the eleventh constituency and is a coastal constituency with 46,167 registered electors in 2024.

 Constituency No. 12

 Mahébourg and Plaine Magnien is the twelfth constituency.
-Its 36,242 voters are mostly Hindus.
+Its 41,732 voters are mostly Hindus.

 Constituency No. 13

 Rivière des Anguilles and Souillac is the thirteenth constituency.
-The electorate consists of 33,169 registered voters who belong to the Muslim, Hindu and Creole communities.
+The electorate consists of 37,142 registered voters who belong to the Hindu, Muslim and Creole communities.

 Constituency No. 14

 Savanne and Black River is the fourteenth constituency.
-There are 58,341 voters in this constituency who are predominantly either Creoles or Hindus.
+There are 51,997 voters in this constituency who are predominantly either Creoles or Hindus.